-This shift has added a shared understanding of how important continued connections are for the families served by DCF.
-The hope is to build upon the foundation that has been laid and maximize the relationships being built with legal partners as DCF continues to build shared trust and advocate for healthy families across Kansas.
+Continued connections are very important for the families served by DCF.
+The hope is to continue to build upon the foundation that has been laid and maximize the relationships with legal partners as DCF continues to strengthen shared trust and advocate for healthy families across Kansas.